 In ACT we encourage you to let go of judging your feelings altogether and to see them for what they are: a stream of constantly changing sensations and urges, continuously passing through your body.
 Just because some of these sensations and urges are uncomfortable doesn’t mean they’re ‘bad’.
 For example, if you grew up in a family where people didn’t openly express love and affection, then you may find loving feelings uncomfortable.
 Does that mean they’re ‘bad’?

 And isn’t it interesting that many people judge fear a ‘bad’ emotion, yet they will pay good money to watch a horror movie or read a thriller, precisely to experience that very feeling!
 So no emotion is in itself ‘bad’.
 ‘Bad’ is just a thought: a judgement made by our thinking self.
+In the same way we see Values versus Goals.
 But if we fuse with that thought—if we literally believe that the feeling is ‘bad’—then, naturally, we will struggle with it all the harder.
 (And we know where that leads.)

 Any defusion strategy can help you deal with unhelpful thoughts about your feelings.
 For example, suppose your mind says, ‘I can’t stand this feeling.’
 You could then acknowledge, ‘I’m having the thought that I can’t stand this feeling.’
 Or, more simply, you could reply, ‘Thanks, Mind!’